-This zoo, located in Aldergrove, British Columbia is home to leopards, jaguars, lions, elephants, and tiger, so the usual lineup.
+This zoo, located in Aldergrove, British Columbia is home to leopards, jaguars, lions, elephants, and tigers, so the usual lineup.

-You can also hitch a ride on the Safari Express train around the perimiter of the zoo to get an idea of what you’ll be up against when you decide to start walking from exibit to exibit.
+You can also hitch a ride on the Safari Express train around the perimeter of the zoo to get an idea of what you’ll be up against when you decide to start walking from exhibit to exhibit.

-If there’s an unusual animal that your kids has really been wanting to see, this zoo is probably your best bet!
+If there’s an unusual animal that your kids have really been wanting to see, this zoo is probably your best bet!

 6. Oregon Zoo

-If elephants are your thing you’ll be estatic to hear that there have been more Asian Elephants born at the Oregon Zoo in Portland that any other zoo in the world.
+If elephants are your thing you’ll be ecstatic to hear that there have been more Asian Elephants born at the Oregon Zoo in Portland that any other zoo in the world.

-Not that there have been a huge number but it’s still impressive.
+Not that there has been a huge number but it’s still impressive.

 Their first Asian Elephant calf, Packy, became the first one born in the entire Western Hemisphere when she joined the zoo in 1962.